taufik-nurrohman/minify/README.md

 ----------

 This project was started as a [gist][gist/minify], which now has more stars than [the copy of it][mecha-cms/x.minify], that was actually made to abandon the gist.
-It was inspired by [a code snippet][ideone] that will probably get lost in the future, so I decided to make a copy of it and put it [here][gist/ideone].
+It was inspired by [a code snippet][ideone], that will probably get lost in the future, so I decided to make [a copy of it][gist/ideone].

-I once got an e-mail from someone who wanted to use some parts of [my Mecha CMS’ extension][mecha-cms/x.minify], for him to use in a proprietary application, so he hoped not to be bound by [the GPL restrictions][article/gpl].
+I once got an e-mail from someone who wanted to use some parts of [my extension’s code][mecha-cms/x.minify], for him to use in a proprietary application, hoped not to be bound by [the GPL restrictions][article/gpl].
+It was not possible legally at first, due to the nature that an extension will always be a part of a core application.
+And the core application, in this case, were using the GPL license.
+So, its extensions have to use the GPL license too.

 etc etc ...